plaidman/retromega-next/DEVICES.md

 - add image files into `/assets/images/devices/shortname.png`
     - images should not have any padding, but can be worked around if it does
     - images may include dropshadow, or the shadow can be generated in the theme
-    - image are *not required* for a collection to work
+    - images are *not required* for a collection to work
 - add new metadata into `/components/resources/CollectionData.qml`
     - this metadata is *not required* for a collection to work
     - [alias](https://github.com/plaidman/retromega-next/blob/main/components/resources/CollectionData.qml#L32) notes